Deep learning in business analytics and operations research: Models, applications and managerial implications: Mathematical background: From neural networks to deep learning

 The first layer is referred to as the input layer, the last as the output layer and the remainder are termed hidden layers.

-We note that the dimension of each layer is not necessarily equal across all layers, that is to say it can differ. \Cref{fig:MLP} depicts an illustrative sketch of a network with four layers.
-In practice, the depth of deep neural networks varies across applications, ranging between \num{8} layers (\ie AlexNet for image classification) to potentially several hundred.
+We note that the dimension of each layer is not necessarily equal across all layers, that is to say it can differ.
+In practice, the depth of deep neural networks varies across applications, ranging between two hidden layers to potentially several hundred.
 Together with the corresponding dimension of each layer, this can easily result in networks that entail tens of millions of degrees of freedom.
 As a result, optimizing the weights in a deep neural network is a daunting task, requiring (1)~gradient-based optimization methods and (2)~regularization.
 Both are detailed in \Cref{sec:estimation}.

 The task of choosing an adequate number of layers and the number of neurons in each layer represents a challenging undertaking. \Citet{Montavon.2012} recommend adding layers until the generalization error stops improving.
 Other best practices suggest adding layers until the predictive model overfits on the training data and then removing the overfitting by regularization methods.
 Moreover, a large dimension of neurons in each layer is generally preferred, as these seldom interfere with the generalization error.
 Yet, we note that optimizing these hyperparameters is still subject to active research.